Rural Municipality of Ste. Rose

 The Rural Municipality of Ste.
 Rose is a former rural municipality (RM) in the Canadian province of Manitoba.
 It was originally incorporated as a rural municipality on November 15, 1902.
 It ceased on January 1, 2015 as a result of its provincially mandated amalgamation with the Town of Sainte Rose du Lac to form the Municipality of Ste.
 Rose.

-The former RM is located in the Parkland Region of the province.
-It had a population of 791 in the 2006 census.
+It was located in the Parkland Region of the province and had a population of 791 in the 2006 census.